crankyoldcoder/MyRepository/README.md

 # MyRepository
 This is my repository.
-There are many other like it, but this one is mine.
+There are many others like it, but this one is mine.